erikdrozina/personal_website/content/certificates.md

 url: "/certificates/"
 ---

-During my scholastic experience i was able to study and gain for these certifications:
+During my scholastic experience I was able to study and gain for these certifications:

 - Secondary school diploma in Information Technology and Telecommunications
 - Cisco IT Essentials from Cisco Networking Academy course